Just like a seamstress needs thread and a painter needs a paintbrush, bloggers need certain tools to help them pursue their passion.

 - Known for being a secure platform.

-- Highly customizable with hundred of themes to choose from.
+- Highly customizable with hundreds of themes to choose from.

-As you can see, when it comes to WordPress, the sky is the limit.
+As you can see, the sky is the limit when it comes to WordPress.

 Tailwind: My love for Pinterest is no secret; however, I’m not the best at remembering to pin images from my own site?.
 So, I use Tailwind to help manage my Pinterest account.
 Tailwind is designed to help bloggers boost their Pinterest and Instagram accounts.